 November 18, 2019

-Especially in the last several decades, Museum Studies has expanded enormously to become an internationally recognized and highly interdisciplinary academic field.
-It draws on subjects from across the humanities and social sciences, including Art History, Cultural Studies, Ethnography, Cultural ...
+In the last few decades Museum Studies has expanded enormously to become an internationally recognized and highly interdisciplinary academic field.
+This five volume collection addresses the philosophical, theoretical, and ethical concerns of museums alongside the equally important practical, ...

 By Katie Milestone, Anneke Meyer